asvyazhin/CSS-guideline/README.md

 ```

 ##### Modifier
-Modifier consists of a Block's (or Element) name, a double hyphen (--), Modifier's name, underscore (_), and the Modifier's value.
+Modifiers consist of a Block's (or Element) name, a double hyphen (--), Modifier's name, underscore (_), and the Modifier's value.

 ```css
 /*